madwire-media/sails-generate-forestay/README.md

 $ sails generate forestay (modelname)
 ```

-You will then be given shown the routing code to place into your `routes.js` file.
+You will then be shown the routing code to place into your `routes.js` file.
 This will route actions through the Forestay controllers and give you a complete CRUD interface.

 ![2018-04-20 11_06_07](https://user-images.githubusercontent.com/444485/39064195-d8ec12ec-448a-11e8-9d7b-ead98a718039.gif)